Connect with others who understand.

 • Scaly

-Discoid lupus rashes can also be itchy and may cause scarring, discoloration, and hair loss in the affected area.
-If you notice a disc-shaped rash on your face, ask your doctor if it might be a sign of discoid lupus.
-They can help you find ways to manage this chronic condition.
+Discoid lupus rashes may cause scarring, discoloration, and hair loss in the affected area.
+If you notice a disc-shaped rash on your face, talk to your doctor.
+It could be a sign of discoid lupus.
+Your doctor can help you find ways to manage this chronic condition.

 Rashes Around the Eyes

-Many MyLupusTeam members have described discoloration and swelling around one or both eyes.
-One member wrote, “It was hard hiding my swollen eye with makeup.
-I was only able to cover the redness, but the swelling still showed through my makeup. :(”
+Many members of MyLupusTeam have described discoloration and swelling around one or both eyes.
+One member shared, “It was hard hiding my swollen eye with makeup.
+I was only able to cover the redness, but the swelling still showed through my makeup. ☹️”

 Rashes From Light Sensitivity

 Lupus can make your skin very sensitive to sunlight and other sources of ultraviolet (UV) light, such as some artificial lighting.
-This is called photosensitivity, and it affects half of people with lupus, according to Johns Hopkins Lupus Center.
+This is called photosensitivity, and it affects about half of people with lupus.

-Photosensitivity can lead to a rash on areas exposed to the sun or other sources of UV light.
-Some people develop a malar, discoid, or other type of lupus rash after being in sunlight or beneath fluorescent lighting.
-“Sometimes I’ll get a burning rash on one side of my face, especially if it’s a side that is facing the sun or any other source of UV light,” one MyLupusTeam member wrote.
+Photosensitivity can cause skin rashes on areas exposed to the sun or artificial sources of UV light.
+Some people develop malar, discoid, or other types of lupus rashes after being in sunlight or under fluorescent lighting.
+“Sometimes I’ll get a burning rash on one side of my face, especially if it’s a side that is facing the sun or any other source of UV light,” one MyLupusTeam member said.

-Sometimes rashes can affect multiple parts of your face or body.
-“My eyes are swollen, and the rash is around my mouth and goes under my chin,” one MyLupusTeam member shared.
+Lupus rashes can also spread to different parts of the face or body.
+“My eyes are swollen, and the rash is around my mouth and goes under my chin,” one MyLupusTeam member explained.

-If you experience facial rashes but aren’t sure how to classify them, check with your doctor.
-They can help you understand the different ways lupus can affect your skin and discuss treatment options for your specific skin symptoms.
+If you notice facial rashes but aren’t sure what type they are, check with your doctor.
+They can explain how lupus affects the skin and help you find the right treatment for your specific symptoms.

-It might also be that your rashes aren’t related to lupus.
-Be sure to tell your doctor about any pattern you notice so that they can help you pinpoint the cause of your rashes and get the right treatment.
+Sometimes rashes are not related to lupus at all.
+Be sure to tell your doctor about when and where rashes appear so they can pinpoint the cause and point you to the right treatment.

 How To Treat Rashes

-Treating lupus rashes may require seeking medical advice from a dermatologist, ideally one who is familiar with skin involvement from lupus.
-A dermatologist may do tests, such as a skin biopsy (taking a small sample of tissue for examination under a microscope), to see if your rashes are due to lupus or a different condition.
+Treating lupus rashes may require seeking medical advice from a dermatologist — ideally, one who is familiar with skin symptoms from lupus.
+A dermatologist may run tests, such as a skin biopsy (a small sample of tissue for examination under a microscope) or a blood test, to see if your rashes are due to lupus or a different condition.

 Treatment for lupus rashes may include:

-• Managing photosensitivity, such as using sunscreen and limiting sun exposure to when the UV rays are less strong
+• Management of photosensitivity, such as using sunscreen and limiting sun exposure when UV rays are high

-• Medication, such as a corticosteroid, an antimalarial drug, a tacrolimus cream, or — in resistant cases — immunosuppressive therapy
+• Medication, such as a steroid creams, antimalarial drugs, antibiotics, or — in resistant cases — immunosuppressive therapy

-• Laser therapy, which may help address scarring or discoloration
+• Laser therapy, which may help with scarring or discoloration

-You’re far from alone in experiencing rashes on your face and the emotional and physical challenges they can bring.
-Talk with your doctor about malar rashes and other types of lupus rashes so that you can get started on treatment and move forward on your journey to becoming your best self.
+You’re not alone in dealing with lupus rashes on your face and the emotional and physical challenges they can bring.
+Talk with your doctor about malar rashes and other symptoms of lupus rashes.
+The right treatment can help you feel better and support your journey toward living well with lupus.

 A MyLupusTeam Member